Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

 <img alt="Report" title="EGF" src="images/analysis_1b.png" width="600">
 </p>

 The second page shows the plasmid map with variant annotations, for an easy overview.
 (Variants at homopolymers are ignored as explained above.)
 A [consensus file](/results_example/dir2_analysis/n6_consensus/barcode01_EGF2_2_consensus.fa) of true variants is also provided for each barcode.
+This consensus is provided in the FASTA format and is derived from the reference by applying the variant modifications.

 ---